Skip to main content

 • Work with Middle Country Public Library to coordinate a site visit approximately 18 months after the training.

-• Replace and refresh the materials and resources in the early learning center, as needed.
+• Replace and refresh the materials and resources in the space for young children as needed.

-• Train additional staff as needed to sustain the program in the event of a staff member leaving.
+• Contact TSLAC to arrange the training of additional staff as needed to sustain the program in the event of a staff member leaving.

 Need Help?